0-10-0

 Under the Whyte notation for the classification of steam locomotives, 0-10-0 represents the wheel arrangement of no leading wheels, ten powered and coupled driving wheels on five axles and no trailing wheels.
 In the United Kingdom, this type is known as a Decapod, a name which is applied to 2-10-0 types in the United States.
+In the United States, the type is known as ten-coupled.

 Overview

 The lack of leading and trailing wheels makes this wheel arrangement unstable at speed, and it is a type usually confined to fairly low-speed work, such as switching (shunting), transfer runs, slow-speed drag freight, or running over mountainous terrain.

 The Russian E class 0-10-0 was the most numerous single class of locomotive in the world, with around 11,000 manufactured.

 Usage

 Austria

 In 1899, Karl Gölsdorf introduced his famous 180.00 class for the Austrian State Railway, an 0-10-0 for mountain regions which had a remarkably low axle load.
 It employed the Gölsdorf axle system and had the drive, unusually, on the fourth axle.
 The class existed both as simple expansion and as two-cylinder compound engines, and they later worked in Yugoslavia, Czechoslovakia, Romania and France.